Mountain West Connection: An SB Nation Community

 Defense Cornerback Niles Brinkley

-This team lost a lot of talent after last season, but they still are ranked sixth in Lindley's Pre-Season top 25.
+This team lost a lot of talent after last season, but they still are ranked sixth in Lindey's Pre-Season top 25.
 It's because this team was so deep last season, that even though so much talent has left, so much talent steps in for the remaining open positions.
 For instance, at Tight End, Wisconsin lost star Garrett Graham who was First-team All-Big Ten.
 They have Lance Kendricks taking over the starting role and Wisconsin shouldn't lose anything at that position because of the caliber player that Kendricks is.
 Wisconsin shouldn't have any issues with departing players this upcoming season.

 The one thing you have to wonder about this team is why they play a cupcake non-conference schedule that includes UNLV, San Jose State, Arizona State and Austin Peay?
 If they're such a good football team, why didn't they play Auburn or Cincinnatti?
 This team has a lot of talent, but you won't see any showcase games until conference play starts, and the first four weeks of conference play look pretty tough.
 Overall, I really don't think Wisconsin plays a good schedule.
 For a team of their caliber, They should play around six marquee games, not the four marquee conference games they have on the schedule for this year.